 make informed career decisions.

-Mr. Miller is the Work Experience Coordinator (His office is in the counselling center)
+Mrs. Chezzi is the Work Experience Coordinator (You can find her in the counselling center)

 or talk to your counsellor or the career advisor